spitzgoby/react-column-grid/src/Grid/README.md

 unit is `em`, but a string can be provided with an arbitrary unit.
 The component does not validate the string and will happily apply any arbitrary value as the gap.
 This value is ignored if the component is not a `container`.
 This value will be inherited by any descendant grid containers.
+This value is added as an inline style and thus cannot be overridden by adding classes to the `<Grid>`.

 **Usage**: